jaspervdj/turnstyle/spec/README.md

 Symbols encode literals in the program.
 We compare the relative **areas** of the left, front and right pixels.

-An **area** is defined as the number of pixels a contiguous color region.
+An **area** is defined as the number of pixels in a contiguous color region.
 Pixels of the same color that only touch diagonally are **not** considered contiguous.